Collected by Laura Magson

 1 Lê Thánh Tông, Phan Chu Trinh, Hoàn Kiếm, Hà Nội, Vietnam

 Located in Hanoi’s business district, just two blocks from Tran Quang Khai highway (where it’s a quick 18-mile ride to Noi Bai International Airport), Hilton Hanoi Opera is in demand with the corporate crowd.
 Built to resemble the...

 35-37 Phố Mã Mây, Hàng Buồm, Hoàn Kiếm, Hà Nội 100000, Vietnam

-This 38-room hotel on a bustling Old Quarter street has restaurants, bars, and travel agencies as neighbors.
-Out front, painted iron tables and chairs enable guests to soak in the street life, watch as roadside food hawkers sell their wares, and...
+This affordable 38-room hotel on a bustling Old Quarter street is as vibrant as its surroundings.
+Painted iron tables and chairs out front enable guests to soak in the rich street life—watch roadside food hawkers sell their wares and locals...

 6 Ngõ Hội Vũ, Hàng Bông, Hoàn Kiếm, Hà Nội, Vietnam

 The main draw at this Australian-run spot is the convivial and bohemian atmosphere.
 Housed in a stunning 1920s colonial villa in a quiet part of the Old Quarter, the cafe has a rustic, warm vibe.
 While items from the simple menu can be hit or miss...

 76 Hàng Buồm, Hoàn Kiếm, Hà Nội, Vietnam

 The oldest temple in Hanoi, this small structure in the heart of the Old Quarter was built by King Ly Thai To in the 11th century to honour a white horse that led him to the site.
 There's a statue of the legendary horse inside the pagoda as well...

 Hoàn Kiếm Lake, Hang Trong, Hoàn Kiếm, Hanoi, Vietnam